outdreamer/build-a-cure-1/docs/tasks/ideas.md

       - the generalized definition route & conceptual path linking definition routes to explain the intent of the operation would involve objects & processes like the multiplication of the remaining row elements to embedded objects that may be an element or a matrix (x * y subset matrix scaled by a third element z)

-    - sales automation
+    - persuasion & sales automation

       - types

         - no sell: 'they dont need you or your purchase, you need them'

         - trick sell: involves a lie of some sort, like a logical fallacy

           - lie of omission: not correcting someone
           - logical fallacy: slippery slope

         - hard sell: portraying a non-essential product as essential

         - personal manipulations like:
             - flirting
             - similarity
             - compliments